Adobe-Marketing-Cloud/aep-sdks-documentation/beta/aep-offer-decisioning-extension/offer-decisioning-extension.md

 ## Listen for offer update

-Offer prefetch can not only be triggered by the aforementioned `prefetchOffers` API, calling `Edge.sendEvent()` or using Rules are alternative approaches to prefetch offers.
+Offer prefetch can not only be triggered by the aforementioned `prefetchOffers` API, calling `Edge.sendEvent()` or using Rules are alternate approaches to prefetch offers.
 AEP Offer Decisioning extension is listening for all the responses from Offer Decisioning Services, no matter how the requests are triggered.

 The app can register a listener for offer update, so it is notified whenever there are new offers being cached or updated.